offlineland/offlineland/README.md

 ## TODO:
 - make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
+- do proper caching and update of static assets
 - interface at `/` to list available areas
     - make the "download area" button actually work (make a fetch for the SW to intercept, SW dls and caches area, add fancy UI animations when done)
     - also list snaps for that area?
 And buttons to teleport to it.
 The SW can handle placing people anywhere